tauri-apps/tauri-docs/docs/guides/distribution/sign-windows.md

 ## Prerequisites

 - Windows - you can likely use other platforms, but this tutorial uses Powershell native features.
-- Code signing certificate - you can acquire one of these on services such as Digicert.com, Comodo.com, & Godaddy.com.
-In this guide, we are using Comodo.com
 - A working Tauri application
+- Code signing certificate - you can acquire one of these on services listed in the [Microsoft docs].
+Please make sure to get a **code signing** certificate, SSL certificates do not work!

+This guide assumes that you have a standard code signing certificate, in case you have an EV certificate, which generally involves a hardware token, please follow your issuers documentation instead.

 :::note